 Centripetal acceleration is the rate of change of tangential velocity.
-The net force causing the centripetal acceleration of an object in circular motion is defined as centripetal force.
+The net force causing the centripetal acceleration of an object in a circular motion is defined as centripetal force.
 The derivation of centripetal acceleration is very important for students who want to learn the concept in-depth.
-The direction of centripetal force is towards the center which is perpendicular to the velocity of the body.
+The direction of the centripetal force is towards the center which is perpendicular to the velocity of the body.

 The centripetal acceleration derivation will help students to retain the concept for a longer period of time.
 The derivation of centripetal acceleration is given in a detailed manner so that students can understand the topic with ease.